What You Will Learn in This Article

 Mag citrate is a great form of magnesium if you’re dealing with constipation.
 It’s calming both in the digestive tract and the nervous system.
 This form is about 30% bioavailable, but still has a laxative effect because it pulls water into the bowels.

 The product I recommend: Magnesium Citrate.
-It also comes in a capsule form.
-The powder is taken in a 4 gram (1 teaspoon) dosage to get 300 mg, while the capsules are taken 3 at a time to get a dosage of 400 mg.
-Both forms have a simply list of ingredients and are free of allergens and GMOs.
+The capsules are taken 3 at a time to get a dosage of 400 mg.
+Magnesium Citrate has a simple list of ingredients and is free of allergens and GMOs.